Faruqt/employee-management-system/README.md

 3. Install dependencies for Lambda functions (if any):
     ```bash
     cd lambda-functions
-    # Implement code changes and deploy as per the instructions in the README
+    # Implement code changes and deploy as per the instructions in the README for the specific lambda function of interest
     ```